Asia Society: Headquarters

 The Society's Manhattan headquarters, at Park Avenue and East 70th Street on the Upper East Side, is a nine-story building faced in smooth red Oklahoma granite designed by Edward Larrabee Barnes / John M.Y.
 Lee Architects in 1980.
 Since it replaced some old brownstones on one of the city's most prestigious streets, Barnes gave the building a strong facade to continue the line along Park, and set it back from East 70th with a terraced garden buffering it between the street and the older houses on that block.
 The semicircular window on the upper story and variations in the color and finish of the granite are intended to evoke Asian cultures.
 Paul Goldberger, architecture critic at The New York Times, called it "an ambitious building, full of civilized intentions, some of which succeed and others that do not".
 In the former category he put the interiors and the overall shape; in the latter he included the facade.

 In 1999, it was closed for 18 months so that new interiors, designed by Bartholomew Voorsanger, could be built.
 During that time the society used the former Christie's Manhattan offices on 59th Street as a temporary home.
 The completed renovation included a 24 ft atrium and cafe.
-The expansion doubled the museum's exhibition space, allowing the society to put the entire Rockefeller Asian art collection on display.
+The expansion doubled the museum's exhibition space, allowing the society space for special exhibitions in addition to displaying the Rockefeller Asian art collection on display.

 Robin Pogrebin of The New York Times said in 2011 that the Asia Society is "perhaps best known for the elegance of its headquarters and galleries on Park Avenue at 70th Street".

-Global centers
+Global expansion

-Along with its New York headquarters, the Asia Society has centers throughout the United States and Asia.
+Asia Society Hong Kong Center

 2012 marked a major expansion, with the opening of multimillion-dollar buildings in Hong Kong and Houston, Texas.
 The Hong Kong complex, dedicated on February 9, 2012, is situated on the site of a former British military explosives magazine overlooking Victoria Harbour and includes numerous restored military buildings.
 The project was designed by architects Tod Williams and Billie Tsien.
-The Houston building, located in the city's museum district, opened on May 6, 2012 and was designed by architect Yoshio Taniguchi.
-The other American centers are located in San Francisco, Los Angeles and Washington, D.C.
-Other Asian centers are in Seoul, Manila, Shanghai and Mumbai.
-There is also a center located in Melbourne, Australia.

-Houston
+The Asia Society Hong Kong Center was established in 1990.

+Asia Society Texas Center in Houston

 The Texas Center first opened in 1979.
-The current 40000 sqft building, with a cost of $50 million, has a modernist style and was built with German-origin Jura limestone personally inspected by Taniguchi and his employees.
+The current 40000 sqft building, located in the city's museum district, opened on May 6, 2012, and was designed by architect Yoshio Taniguchi.
+With a cost of $50 million, the Texas Center has a modernist style and was built with German-origin Jura limestone personally inspected by Taniguchi and his employees.
 The building includes glass walls, steam generated from the roofline, and a garden as significant elements.

+Asia Society Northern California

+The Northern California Center was established in 1998 at the entrance to Silicon Valley in the San Francisco Bay Area.